 Height: 3350 m

 Climate: Keylong remains cut off from other parts from November to May due to heavy snowfall.
-Heavy woollens are required during this time.
-In summer, light woollens are recommended.
+Heavy woolens are required during this time.
+In summer, light woolens are recommended.

 Getting There & Away: How to reach Keylong

 Road: The distance is 115 kms from Manali, 188 kms from Kaza, 373 kms from Leh, 435 kms from Chandigarh and 690 kms from Delhi.

 Rail: Keylong can be visited from Chandigarh, which is at a distance of 435 kms.

 Air: The nearest Airport is Bhuntar near Kullu at a distance of 175 kms.